 Creating such monuments in a sympathetic and satisfying way is always going to be challenging given the feelings that so many people have about the site and the historic events.

-The museum itself is a huge space which preserves in place some of the original engineering elements of the former building as well as displaying some relics such as twisted metal beams and supports.
-The most poignant displays relate to the nearly 3000 who perished in the attacks with audio visual recollections of them by their families.
+The museum itself is a huge space that preserves in place some of the original engineering elements of the former building as well as displaying some relics such as twisted metal beams and supports.
+The most poignant displays relate to the nearly 3000 who perished in the attacks with audiovisual recollections of them by their families.
 Those recollections help to ensure that those lost are not left as anonymous statistics.
-Not surprisingly, photography and sound recording of those displays isn't permitted.
+Not surprisingly, photography and sound recording of those displays aren’t permitted.